Mary Whitney, PhD

 Mary Whitney has spent the last decade in environmental education, working primarily with citizens, teachers and their students.
 As sustainability coordinator for Chatham's campuses, she leads collaboration on sustainability practices at the university, works to help Chatham meet its carbon neutrality goals, and teaches environmental studies and civic engagement.
-Ms. Whitney is one of the founders of GEM, the Green Education movement, a professional support and education organization for environmental education practitioners in Pittsburgh.
-She is a PhD candidate at Prescott College, has a Master of Public Policy and Management from the School of Public and International Affairs at the University of Pittsburgh, and is a graduate of Chatham College for Women at Chatham University.
+Dr. Whitney is one of the founders of GEM, the Green Education movement, a professional support and education organization for environmental education practitioners in Pittsburgh.
+Mary recently received her PhD from Prescott College, has a Master of Public Policy and Management from the School of Public and International Affairs at the University of Pittsburgh, and is a graduate of Chatham College for Women at Chatham University.

 Nichole Brown is the graduate Green Workplace Challenge Coordinator for the Office of Sustainability.
 She graduated from Pittsburg State University in Pittsburg, Kansas and majored in Psychology with a minor in Sociology.
 Nichole is pursuing a Masters in Sustainability and hopes to work in the renewable energy sector.